What are Shipping Profiles on Shopify?

 Third-party app-calculated shipping rates

-Calculated shipping rates are determined at checkout by a third-party shipping service based on the details of the order.
+Calculated shipping rates are determined at checkout by a third-party shipping service based on the order’s details.
 This helps you charge your customers the exact amount that a shipping carrier, such as UPS or FedEx, will charge you when you purchase a shipping label.

 In addition, the shipping options shown at checkout will be based on the default package size solely.
-Since Shopify currently doesn’t take into account the dimensions of the products, it is not able to determine the correct package and the number of products that can be fit in a package.
-To achieve this, you need to use a third-party app that helps you with advanced packaging methods.
+Since Shopify currently doesn’t take into account the dimensions of the products, it cannot determine the correct package and the number of products that can be fit in a package.
+You need to use a third-party app that helps you with advanced packaging methods to achieve this

 While integrating with shipping apps, info such as shipping policy is made available when customers search for items in the catalog.
-The prices are provided for customers and they just add them to the total cost of the order – taxes and customs duties are calculated automatically upon checkout.
+The prices are provided for customers and add them to the total cost of the order – taxes and customs duties are automatically calculated upon checkout.